 Stake on Polkadot

-*The historical rewards rate is not indicative of future rewards, as the network conditions that affect rewards payouts are constantly in flux.
+* The historical rewards rate is the annual average calculated from on-chain data.
+It is not indicative of future rewards, as the network conditions that affect the amount participants get are constantly in flux.

 Why stake on Polkadot?

 Stake like a pro, directly on the network.
-Staking natively rather than via third party services keeps the network secure and decentralized by cutting out the middleman.
-Put your DOT to work and keep your own voting power.
+Staking natively rather than via third party custodial services lets you stay in full control of your keys and funds by cutting out the middleman.

 Nomination pools are a game changer for the staking system on Polkadot.